DiscordAnaxes/Anaxes.xyz/README.md

 <br/>
 🔗 Twitter: [tweetaudun](https://twitter.com/tweetaudun)

 _\*Note: Audun recently updated their personal website and github repo.
-My personal website is built off of a previous version of their website._
+My personal website is built off of a previous version of their website.
+This repository is in no way "mine".
+I have just added my personality to Audun's origin personal website._

 ## 🚀 Getting Started